 Packing this time was a bit more sporadic and last minute.
 Of course, this resulted in us forgetting some essential items.
 Such as our Annual Passes and Disney’s Magical Express luggage tags and tickets.
 However, don’t worry, we remembered the absolute essentials: extra socks.
 I guess this will only fuel the fire for those nightmares I have in the weeks preceding our trips in which I forget to pack items for the trip (although usually these are photography-related).
 Luckily, and thanks to those many nightmares which have caused me to be extra cautious about packing my photo-gear, I didn’t forget any of that.
 That might have made for one disappointing photography trip!

-Since there are no major airports in the quaint college town of Valparaiso, Indiana, getting to Walt Disney World meant either taking the short train ride to Chicago or driving back to Indianapolis.
+Getting to Walt Disney World meant either taking the short train ride to Chicago or driving back to Indianapolis.
 Since our little hellion children, Walter and Yossarian, definitely could not be trusted to behave themselves alone at home for the weekend, we opted to fly out of Indianapolis, where their grandma could watch them, feed them, and take them outside when they needed to use the bathroom.

 We left for Indianapolis Wednesday after class.
 If everything went according to plan, we would be in Indianapolis by 8 p.m., and in bed by 9 p.m..
 Well, as they say, the best laid plans of mice, men, and Disney trip planners, often go awry.
 We got to Indy at 8:30 p.m., at which time I threw my orange space flightsuit in the wash to try to shrink it a bit.
 After it was done, I began attaching the patches with the iron.
 The first one went on without incident.
 As I was attaching the second, I noticed it wasn’t sticking.
 Come to find out, the remaining three patches were not iron-on.
 I had no clue how to attach the remaining patches.
 Like me, Sarah is somewhat remedial when it comes to home economics, and she suggested I use nail glue.
 Well, that was a disaster.
 I didn’t think to put a towel between the layers of the costume, so the glue seeped through, and I ended up with a glue spot on the other side of the costume.
 To add insult to injury, the nail glue didn’t work.
 While I tried to remediate the issues, Sarah went to Wal-Mart to get the proper glue.
 Upon her return, I finished the costume, and we finally headed to bed at around 11:30 p.m..